 RUN_DARKSTAT=yes

-Set the network interface that Darkstat should monitor by editing the following line:
+Specify the network interface for Darkstat to monitor by adjusting:

 #INTERFACE=""